godotjs/godotjs.github.io/docs/documentation/godot-js-scripts/annotations.md

-# Decorators
+# Annotations

-There are several decorators to help you define properties, signals, and other metadata for Godot objects.
+There are several annotations to help you define properties, signals, and other metadata for Godot objects.

-All decorators are accessed through the `createClassBinder` function:
+All annotations are accessed through the `createClassBinder` function:

 ```ts
 import { createClassBinder } from "godot.annotations";